-CalRecycle reports that of the nearly 35 million tons of waste that reach California's landfills each year, approximately 80% could be recoverable through organics and construction and demolition debris collection programs.
-Though Cupertino is exceeding existing state mandates for waste diversion, new technology and expected future mandates have encouraged the City to strive for improvements that will help the City achieve its zero waste targets recommended by Council in the City's Climate Action Plan.
+CalRecycle reports that of the nearly 35 million tons of waste that reach California's landfills each year, approximately 80% could be recoverable through expanded recyclables, organics and construction and demolition debris collection programs.
+Though Cupertino is exceeding existing state mandates for waste diversion, new technology and expected future mandates have encouraged the City to strive for improvements that will help the City achieve its zero waste targets recommended by Council in the City's Climate Action Plan, and develop a Zero Waste Policy which will be presented to City Council for approval during the first quarter of 2017.